How often do you screen phone calls from a number you do not recognize and ask yourself, "who called me?"?

 Why Should I Not Answer An Unknown Number?

-For starters, answering an unknown call could potentially be very dangerous.
+For starters, answering an unknown call could be very dangerous.

-Frequently, an unknown caller is a scammer looking to record your voice, learn personal information by asking just the right questions in a short amount of time, or gain remote access to our phones simply by answering the phone call.
+An unknown caller is frequently a scammer looking to record your voice, learn personal information by asking just the right questions quickly, or gain remote access to our phones simply by answering the phone call.

 Sometimes, users who do not recognize an incoming caller will answer their phone when an unknown number appears across the screen.

 Safety Tip: The Federal Communications Commission (FCC) strongly urges phone users to let unknown numbers go unanswered.
-They provide a handful of tips on dealing with numbers you may not recognize.
+They provide a handful of tips on dealing with numbers you may need to recognize.

 In addition to registering your numbers on the Do Not Call registry and utilizing the robocall blocking service provided through your phone carrier, the FCC encourages those who believe scammers are contacting them to file a report.
 The FCC recommends filing a report to the local police, the Federal Trade Commission’s Complaint Assistant, or the FCC’s Consumer Help Center.